marirsg2/Sriram_Unravel/_pages/about.md

 ---
 permalink: /
-title: "Fundamental Understanding and Intuitions of AI techniques"
+title: "Fundamental Understanding and Intuitions for AI"
 excerpt: ""
 author_profile: true
 redirect_from: